 BILLY MARTIN #12

-After graduating from Berkeley High School, Martin became a 3rd baseman for the amateur Oakland Junior Oaks and then signed a contract for $200/mo to play for the level-C Idaho Russetts of the Pioneer League.
-At age age 18, Martin hit .254 for the 1946 Idaho team before signing with the "AAA" Oakland Oaks of the Pacific Coast League.
+After graduating from Berkeley High School, Martin became a 3rd baseman for the amateur Oakland Junior Oaks and then signed a contract for $200/mo. to play for the level-C Idaho Russetts of the Pioneer League.
+At age 18, Martin hit .254 for the 1946 Idaho team before signing with the "AAA" Oakland Oaks of the Pacific Coast League.
 After batting just .226 in 15 games for the '47 Oaks, manager Casey Stengel demoted the young infielder to the Phoenix Senators of the much lower level-C Arizona-Texas League.
-There, Martin hit .392 with a .538 slugging percentage in 586 at bats which got him another chance with Stengel and the Oaks.
-Martin, converted to a 2nd baseman, hit .277 for the 1948 Oaks and .286 with 12 home runs a year later prompting the Oaks to sell Martin and outfielder Jackie Jensen to the New York Yankees in a two-player deal-- $50,000 for Jensen, $0 for Martin.
+There, Martin hit .392 with a .538 slugging percentage in 586 at-bats which got him another chance with Stengel and the Oaks.
+Martin, converted to a 2nd baseman, hit .277 for the 1948 Oaks and .286 with 12 home runs a year later prompting the Oaks to sell Martin and outfielder Jackie Jensen to the New York Yankees in a two-player deal -- $50,000 for Jensen, $0 for Martin.
 Martin made his major league debut with the Yankees on April 18th, 1950 and got two hits before getting sent down a month later to the "AAA" Kansas City Blues of the American Association.
 After batting .280 in 29 games, he was recalled by New York and wound up hitting .250 for the year while in a Yankee uniform.
 Martin spent part of the '51 season in the military and 51 games as a Yankee where he hit .259.
-The 95-59 pennant winning Yanks beat the New York Giants in 6 games to capture the 1951 World Series.
-Martin got into 1 game as a pinch runner.
+The 95-59 pennant-winning Yanks beat the New York Giants in six games to capture the 1951 World Series.
+Martin got into one game as a pinch-runner.
 A year later, he became the Yankees regular 2nd baseman and hit .267 in 109 games as the 98-56 Yankees topped the Brooklyn Dodgers in a seven-game World Series.
-Martin started all 7 games and hit .217.
-The following year, 1953, Martin hit .257 with a career high 15 home runs.
+Martin started all seven games and hit .217.
+The following year, 1953, Martin hit .257 with a career-high 15 home runs.
 The 99-52 Yankees moved on to defeat the 105-49 Brooklyn Dodgers in the 1953 World Series four games to two.
-Martin, the Series' MVP and winner of the Babe Ruth Memorial Award, led all hitters in bating average (.500, 12-24) Home Runs (2), Triples (2) and Runs Batted In (8).
-His .500 average, 5 extra base hits and 2 triples tied WS records.
-His 12 hits set a new World Series record for hits and his 23 total bases eclipsed Babe Ruth's record of 19 set 30 years earlier.
+Martin, the Series' MVP and winner of the Babe Ruth Memorial Award, led all hitters in batting average (.500, 12-24) Home Runs (2), Triples (2), and Runs Batted In (8).
+His .500 average, five extra-base hits, and two triples tied WS records.
+His 12 hits set a new World Series record for hits and his 23 total bases eclipsed Babe Ruth's record of 19, set 30 years earlier.
 Martin's heroics led the Yankees to their 5th consecutive WS championship.

-In 1980, Martin was hired to manage the Oakland Athletics where his method of play became known as Billyball, an aggressive style of baseball that included an emphasis on the hit-and-run, bunting, stealing, and hustle.
-A year earlier the A's finished with a dismal 54-108 record but Martin immediately turned the franchise around with an 83-79 second place finish.
-His 1981 A's ( 64-45 during the strike-shortened season) won the American League West and swept the Royals in the ALDS but in turn were swept by the Yankees in the AL Championship Series.
-Billy Martin managed parts of 16 seasons in the major leagues with 5 different teams.
-His teams won 1,253 games while losing 1,013 (.553 winning %).
+In 1980, Martin was hired to manage the Oakland Athletics where his method of play became known as "Billyball", an aggressive style of baseball that included an emphasis on the hit-and-run, bunting, stealing bases, and hustle.
+A year earlier, the A's finished with a dismal 54-108 record but Martin immediately turned the franchise around with an 83-79 second-place finish.
+His 1981 A's ( 64-45 during the strike-shortened season) won the American League West and swept the Royals in the ALDS, but in turn, were swept by the Yankees in the AL Championship Series.
+Billy Martin managed parts of 16 seasons in the major leagues with five different teams, winning 1,253 games and losing 1,013 (.553 winning %).
 Martin had the ability to immediately turn poor teams into winners and average teams into contenders and champions.
 Say what you will about Billy Martin.
 When left to manage as he saw fit, he was among the very best.

 MARTIN READY TO DUKE IT OUT